munificent/craftinginterpreters/book/statements-and-state.md

 are allowed.

-The clauses in control flow statements -- think the "then" and "else" parts of an if statement or the body of a while -- are a single statement.
+The clauses in control flow statements -- think the "then" and "else" parts of an if statement or the body of a while -- are each a single statement.
 But that statement is not allowed to be one that declares a name.
 This is OK:

 ```lox